electron/electron/docs/api/web-contents.md

   * `requestId` Integer
   * `activeMatchOrdinal` Integer - Position of the active match.
   * `matches` Integer - Number of Matches.
-  * `selectionArea` Object - Coordinates of first match region.
+  * `selectionArea` Rectangle - Coordinates of first match region.
   * `finalUpdate` Boolean

 Emitted when a result is available for